awsdocs/aws-cloudformation-user-guide/doc_source/cfn-windows-stacks-bootstrapping.md

 + [https://s3\.amazonaws\.com/cloudformation\-templates\-us\-east\-1/Windows\_Single\_Server\_SharePoint\_Foundation\.template ](https://s3.amazonaws.com/cloudformation-templates-us-east-1/Windows_Single_Server_SharePoint_Foundation.template)

 This example demonstrates how to:
-+ Create an IAM User and Security Group for access to the instance
++ Create an IAM User and security group for access to the instance\.
-+ Configure initialization files: `cfn-credentials`, `cfn-hup.conf`, and `cfn-auto-reloader.conf`
++ Configure initialization files: `cfn-credentials`, `cfn-hup.conf`, and `cfn-auto-reloader.conf`\.
 + Download and install a package such as Sharepoint Foundation 2010 on the server instance\.
-+ Use a WaitCondition to ensure resources are ready
++ Use a WaitCondition to ensure resources are ready\.
 + Retrieve an IP for the instance with Amazon Elastic IP \(EIP\)\.

 The AWS CloudFormation helper script `cfn-init` is used to perform each of these actions, based on information in the `AWS::CloudFormation::Init` resource in the Windows Single Server Sharepoint Foundation template\.